Baltic Way: Evaluation

 The human chain helped to publicise the Baltic cause around the world and symbolised solidarity among the Baltic peoples.
-The positive image of the non-violent Singing Revolution spread among the western media.
-The activists, including Vytautas Landsbergis, used the increased exposure to position the debate over Baltic independence as a moral, and not just political question: reclaiming independence would be restoration of historical justice and liquidation of Stalinism.
-It was an emotional event, strengthening the determination to seek independence.
-The protest highlighted that the pro-independence movements, established just a year before, became more assertive and radical: they shifted from demanding greater freedom from Moscow to full independence.
+The positive image of the non-violent Singing Revolution rapidly spread among the Western media.
+The activists, including Vytautas Landsbergis, utilized the increased exposure to position the debate over Baltic independence as a moral, apart from just a political question; reclaiming independence would be the restoration of historical justice and the liquidation of Stalinism.
+It was an emotional event that strengthened the determination to seek independence.
+The protest highlighted that the pro-independence movements, established just a year prior, evolved to become more assertive and radical; they shifted from demanding greater freedom from Moscow to full national independence.

-In December 1989, the Congress of People's Deputies accepted and Mikhail Gorbachev signed the report by Yakovlev's commission condemning the secret protocols of the Molotov–Ribbentrop Pact.
-In February 1990, the first free democratic elections to the Supreme Soviets took place in all three Baltic states and pro-independence candidates won majorities.
+In December 1989, the Congress of People's Deputies accepted and Mikhail Gorbachev signed the report by Alexander Yakovlev's commission that condemned the secret protocols of the Molotov–Ribbentrop Pact.
+In February 1990, the first free democratic elections to the Supreme Soviets took place in all three Baltic states, resulting in the pro-independence candidates winning majorities of the votes.
 On 11 March 1990, within seven months of the Baltic Way, Lithuania became the first Soviet state to declare independence.
-The independence of all three Baltic states was recognised by most western countries by the end of 1991.
+The independence of all three Baltic states was recognised by most Western countries by the end of 1991.

 This protest was one of the earliest and longest unbroken human chains in history.
-Similar human chains were later organised in many East European countries and regions of the USSR and, more recently, in Taiwan (228 Hand-in-Hand Rally) and Catalonia (Catalan Way).
+Similar human chains were later organised in many Eastern European countries and regions of the USSR and, more recently, in Taiwan (228 Hand-in-Hand Rally) and Catalonia (Catalan Way).
 On the 30th anniversary of the Baltic Way, a 30 mi human chain called the Hong Kong Way was formed during the 2019–20 Hong Kong protests.
-Documents recording the Baltic Way were added to UNESCO's Memory of the World Register in 2009 in recognition of their value in documenting history.
+On August 23, 2020, the Baltic states did a reenactment including Belarus for Belarusian activists.
+In 2009, the documents recording the Baltic Way were added to UNESCO's Memory of the World Register in recognition of their value in documenting history.